Last updated on 24 May 2021

 How long do you keep my information for this purpose?

-If the information is not being used for another reason by Plymouth Arts Cinema (such as facilitating ticket bookings where information will be kept longer), your data will be deleted after 21 days by Plymouth Arts Cinema.
+If the information is not being used for another reason by Plymouth Arts Cinema (such as facilitating ticket bookings where information will be kept longer), we will safely dispose of your data after 21 days from the date of your visit to Plymouth Arts Cinema.

 Where your data is passed to NHS Test and Trace in the case of a suspected outbreak, your information will be kept for up to 8 years, as part of the standard contact-tracing retention period set out by Public Health England.